mkenney/8bit-cpu/docs/asm.md

 }
 ```

-However, `JMP nextfib` is a compile-time error.
+However, subroutines are not valid `JMP` targets so `JMP nextfib` is a compile-time error.

 ## Constants